Innovate, Fail, Have Fun, Repeat.

 Now we’re moving from what to create to how to present your content in an innovative way.
 A mundane piece of content can be innovative if presented in a different context.
 It’s why when you try to rock the latest fanny pack trend you look a little silly, but when Rihanna rocks her blinged-out fanny pack she just makes it look downright glamorous.
 Same content (fanny pack) in a different context (you vs Rihanna).
 We know, it’s unfair to compare you to RiRi but it gets the point across.

-Content as mundane as customer support tweets can be innovative in how it’s done and the brand personality expressed.
+Focus on automation to make things easier.
+Use content as mundane as customer support tweets so the brand is personality expressed.
 For example, McDonalds answered all customer questions, good and bad, by creating high quality, informative content.
 Nike stands above the rest by just giving genuinely helpful, personable answers on their customer support based Twitter.

 Follow The Leader

 “I have recently started to encourage leaders to think about ‘leading practices’ rather than ‘best practices’.
 Merely copying what worked elsewhere can be a disaster when you’re trying to innovate; or rather, you need to understand what you can transfer directly, and what you need to adapt.”

 With that in mind, here are a few examples of innovative content marketing.
 You don’t always need to reinvent the wheel to create innovative content.
 Refreshing content can be as simple as taking what already exists in the world and putting a new perspective on it.

 Random House provides endless inspiration by sharing content of their team at work.
 As a result, the audience feels truly included in the creative process that is so important to the Random House brand.
 The New York Times embraces new technology to revive and keep their print publication relevant.
 NYTVR requires a free app download and Google cardboard to experience your morning news in a completely innovative way.